fardouse/java-projects/reservation_system/README.md

 mvn exec:java -Dexec.mainClass="learn.house.App"
 ```

-If you prefer, you can also run the `main` method in [App.java](/Users/dosa/Documents/repositories/module05-mastery-project-dont-wreck-my-house-fardouse-1/src/main/java/learn/house/App.java) from your IDE.
+You can also run the `main` method in [App.java](src/main/java/learn/App.java) directly from your IDE.

 ## Running Tests